adventuregamestudio/ags/PSP/readme.txt

   receive an error when trying to launch the game.
 - Resolution must be 320x200 or 320x240.
 No higher resolution is supported and you will receive an error stating that when trying to run such a game.
 - Games using a lot of memory (large rooms especially) will crash.
-You will most probably not receive an error message, but the PSP just freezes and turns off.
+You will then see a "blue screen of death" with debug information.
+Press X to save them to a file.
+The game will then quit and reopen the menu.
 These glitches can appear, affecting the game experience:
 - Games which make use of advanced scripting might run slow, possibly making them unplayable.